-Not many are the people in South India who have not heard of the textile centre, Tirupur.
+There are not many people in South India who have not heard of the textile centre, Tirupur.
 It is located 47 kilometres away from the city of Coimbatore, in Tamil Nadu.
 Textiles produced here are sold in markets throughout the country.

 A lot of working class immigrants have migrated here from different parts of the country to work in the textile factories and mills that are a dime a dozen in Tirupur.
 Tirupur is the 7th largest city in Tamil Nadu in terms of population and area.

-Among these is the story of the Visveswaraswamy temple that lies in the heart of the city.
-One of the oldest of the temples that exist in the city.
-As legend has it, the Shiva Linga that is worshipped inside the temple, was left behind by a King who was carrying it with him, back from a pilgrimage to Kasi.
+Amongst these is the story of the Visweswara Swamy Temple that lies in the heart of the city, one of the oldest of the temples that exist in the city.
+As legend has it, the Shivalinga that is worshipped inside the temple was left behind by a king who was carrying it with him, back from a pilgrimage to Kasi.

 Being an important industrial hub, it attracts migrant workers from distant parts of the country and has a mixed population.
-Though the native population of Tirupur is composed mostly of Hindus (belonging to the Gounder caste), Muslims and Christians as well.
-Tirupur is a success story of how rapid industrialization positively affects the economy.
+Though the native population of Tirupur is composed mostly of Hindus (belonging to the Gounder caste), Muslims and Christians.
+Tirupur is a success story of how rapid industrialisation positively affects the economy.

 The city is also easily approachable through road, rail and air.
-Coimbatore, at 42 kilometres away has its own international airport, making it easy to get to the city from far off places in the country.
+Coimbatore, at 42 kilometres, has its own international airport, making it easy to get to the city from far-off places in the country.
 The city is also well connected to the rest of the country via roadways, being a major centre for the production of textiles.
-Tirupur has its own railway station where trains bound for every other major city in the country make a stop at.
+Tirupur has its own railway station, too.